erictepper/comment-transcriber-for-reddit/README.md

 1. Modifications are marked with the comment 'edited by erictepper'
 2. Changed the output of the parser from .html syntax to .rtf syntax
-3. Added comments for debugging.
-5. Modified code to support the parsing of Reddit-specific links.
-6. Added comments to clarify what the code is doing.